Dacia Duster SUV - Practicality & boot space

 The interior is usefully provisioned with storage compartments, too.
 Dacia boasts there's up to 28.6 litres of space for the odds and ends of family duty, with handy cupholders ahead of the gearstick, and substantial pockets on all four doors.
 Front-wheel-drive models have extra storage space under the rear seats, too.

-The Duster Access' rear seatback isn't split – there are either three rear seats in play or none at all.
+When it was available, the Duster Access' rear seatback didn't split – there were either three rear seats in play or none at all.
 You need to move up to Essential trim or above for a 60:40 split.
-Neither version folds entirely flat, but total load capacity of 1,623 litres is still vast – and usefully bigger than the 1,585 litres of a Nissan Qashqai.
+Neither version folds entirely flat, but total load capacity of 1,623 litres is still vast – and usefully bigger than the 1,447 litres of a Nissan Qashqai.
 Bi-Fuel versions are fitted with an LPG fuel tank on the production line, but as this sits in the spare wheel well, a can of tyre repair foam is included for emergencies.

 With the rear seats in use, the Duster's boot is still impressive at 445 litres, though four-wheel drive models drop to a still-substantial 411 litres due to extra mechanical hardware.
 By comparison, a Volkswagen Golf hatchback only manages 380 litres.